Scrummers-Studios/CanklesToAnkles/docs/Project_report.md

 # Final report

 ### Overview
 “Weight Escape” is an engaging 2.5D runner game developed using the Unity engine, blended elements of action, adventure, comedy and platforming genres.
 The game is designed to offer a balance of entertaining story and escalating challenge, appealing to a broad spectrum of players ranging from children to young adults.
 Weight Escape has a captivating and humorous backstory.
 Players take on the role of an overweight character who embarks on a journey for a better life.
 On this journey the player must dodge a variety of obstacles in order to succeed.
 Aesthetically, the game environment is crafted in a polygon style, contrasting the main character's whimsical cartoon style.

-### Objectives
-The objectives for this game is simply to survive the incoming obstacles and enemies as long as needed to finish the level.
-To accomplish this the player has to make rapid desicions with presice timing to be able to carry out the objective.

-### Scope
-The scope of our project contains the development of “Cankles to Ankles” from a concept to a complete project.
-Our focus went to using the Unity engine to create the game, and using the scrum method to ensure constant progress and to finish before the deadline.
-The scope covers the story development, character design, level environments, gameplay mechanics, user interface, sound design, and the overall aesthetics.

 ### Methodology
 Our team’s collective objective was the development of our game, for which we adopted scrum as our project management methodology.
 For transparency, we collaborated through both physical meetings and virtual via Discord.
 This approach ensured that all team members were continually informed of each other’s challenges and progress, creating a supportive and collaborative environment.